appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 Happy blogging!

-Tip, skip the first headline in the post (at least in hugo-bootstrap it will be added) and edit the front matter located at the bottom of the editor
+Tip, skip the first headline in the post (at least in hugo-bootstrap it will be added) and edit the front matter located at the bottom of the editor after the preview and switch the first letter to capital.

   [1]: /images/themes-opt.png
   [2]: https://appernetic.io
   [3]: https://github.com/mmrath/hugo-bootstrap